StorkSMS/Stork-SMS-Dapp/docs/security/wallet-authentication.md

 # Wallet-Based Authentication

-Stork SMS uses a revolutionary authentication system that eliminates passwords entirely, relying instead on cryptographic signatures from your Solana wallet.
+Stork SMS uses a cryptographic authentication system that eliminates passwords entirely, relying instead on digital signatures from your Solana wallet.

 ## How It Works